Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 Let's now brake down the algorithm (see @lst:divide-and-conquer-area-computation for pseudocode):
 The implementation is a recursive function `computeArea(R)` that takes as the set of rectangles.

-We will assume that the rectangles are sortedas it will not influence our computation time and that you can find the boundary in time $O(1)$ as the rectangles are sorted by their x-coordinates.
+If there're any rectangles in the set, we find the median x-coordinate $x_m$ and query the interval tree $T$ to find all rectangles stabbed by the vertical line $x = x_m$.
+The query will return the result in both ascending and descending order based on the closing and opening x-coordinates respectively (accessed by `stabbed` and `stabbed.reversed` in the pseudocode).

+The key observation is that once we compute the area contributed by the rectangles stabbed by the median line, we can safely remove them from the set of rectangles and consider their boundary as the new boundaries for the left and right recursive calls.

 #figure(
 caption: [Divide and Conquer Area Computation],